Mikhail Gorsheniov: Biography

-Together with classmates Alexander Balunov and Alexander Shchigolev, in 1988 he founded the group "Kontora" ("Office" in English).
+Together with classmates Alexander Balunov and Alexander Shchigolev, in 1988 he founded the group "Kontora" ("Bureau" in English).
 In 1990, he invited Andrey Knyazev to the group as a lyricist and second vocalist.
-Due to the fact that the lyrics were distinguished by fairy-tale motifs, the group began to be called the "King of Jesters", and later, "The King and the Jester".
+Because the lyrics were distinguished by fairy-tale motifs, the group began to be called the "King of Jesters", and later, "The King and the Jester".
 After school, Mikhail entered the Leningrad Restoration School No. 61, where he studied for three years and was expelled for not studying.

 In 2005, Mikhail Gorshenyov's debut solo album, "I'm an Alcoholic Anarchist" was released, a tribute to the group Brigade, the songs "Life" and "Nightingales" got into the final hundred of the "Chart Dozen" hit parade for 2005.
 The reason for recording the solo album was a tribute to the "Contract", as well as its then leader Nikolai Mikhailov, whose concerts Mikhail attended in his youth.

-The group participated in the St. Petersburg musical project "Rock Group" together with Andrey Knyazev, Yuri Shevchuk (DDT), Ilya Chert ("Pilot"), Alexander Chernetsky ("Different People") and his younger brother Alexei Gorshenev ("Kukryniksy").
+The group participated in the St. Petersburg musical project "Rock Group" together with Andrey Knyazev, Yuri Shevchuk (DDT), Ilya Chert ("Pilot"), Alexander Chernetsky ("Different People") and his younger brother Aleksei Gorsheniov ("Kukryniksy").
 In 2006, together with Alexander "Chachya" Ivanov, he took part in the recording of a new version of the song "Punk Rock Lessons" by the Brigade Row group.
-In 2008, together with Alexander Balunov (a former member of the group), he took part in the recording of the album "Drinking with Jesus" by the Red Elvises - the song "Don't Crucify Me" (written with Igor Yuzov).
+In 2008, together with Alexander Balunov (a former member of the group), he took part in the recording of the album "Drinking with Jesus" by the Red Elvises, the song "Don't Crucify Me" (written with Igor Yuzov).

 In 2010, he became interested in theatrical and staging activities.
 In the process of work, the idea of creating a theatrical and musical project about a maniac hairdresser, from this idea, Sweeney Todd was born.
 This is how the musical "TODD" was born, in which all the musicians of the "Korol i Shut" group gradually joined.
 The result of this was the release of the group's new album, based on the material for the musical: "TODD.
 Act 1.
-Feast of Blood”, and later “TODD.
+Feast of Blood", and later "TODD.
 Act 2.
-On the edge".
+On the Edge".

 Death

 Gorsheniov had admitted to being a longtime drug addict and heroin user.
 His unsuccessful struggle with his addiction caused his death on 19 July 2013 of heart failure due to alcoholic cardiomyopathy, as one source attributed it to a drug relapse.
-According to his wishes, he was cremated in Saint Petersburg and his ashes buried in Bogoslovskoe Cemetery of the city.
+According to his wishes, he was cremated in Saint Petersburg and his ashes were buried in Bogoslovskoe Cemetery of the city.

 A civil memorial service for Mikhail Gorshenyov took place on Monday, July 22, at the Yubileiny sports complex in St. Petersburg.
 According to some reports, from 7 to 10 thousand people came to say goodbye to the musician, including many of his colleagues in the shop.
-The body was cremated, the ashes were planned to be scattered, since Gorshenyov was against any burial rites, however, on August 1, the ashes were buried on the main alley of the Theological cemetery in St. Petersburg.
+The body was cremated, and the ashes were planned to be scattered, since Gorshenyov was against any burial rites, however, on August 1, the ashes were buried on the main alley of the Theological cemetery in St. Petersburg.